Nicollet Mall: Transportation

-Today
+Businesses and landmarks

 The Dayton's department store between 7th and 8th Streets was rebranded Marshall Field's in 2001, and then Macy's in 2006.
 It closed in 2017 and was renovated as an indoor shopping mall and office space.
 Renamed The Dayton's Project, the shopping center opened in 2021 with an open concept retail space on the first and second floor.
 In late 2019, the original Dayton's signage, removed in 2001, was restored.
 The corporate descendant of Dayton's, Target Corporation, has a large presence on the Mall, with both its corporate headquarters at 10th Street and a two-level retail store at 9th Street.

 National retailers and local boutiques cluster around several locations, namely the Crystal Court, Minneapolis City Center and Gaviidae Common located on the Mall, although most of these areas have seen business departures since 2020.
 Saks Fifth Avenue's Nicollet Mall location was the company's only store in the Twin Cities upon its closing in 2004.
 Discount store Saks Off 5th remained on Nicollet Mall until 2020; it was one of the largest Saks Off 5th stores in the United States.
 City Center has a handful of shops like GNC.
 Brooks Brothers reopened on the second floor of City Center after closing its store in Bloomington at the Mall of America, and then closed in 2020.
 Gaviidae Center is home to the Downtown Minneapolis YMCA.
 Other shops are either local boutiques, specialty stores, or fast food eateries that operate almost exclusively during the weekday lunch hour.
 The Hyatt Regency and the Millennium Minneapolis hotels anchor the southern end of Nicollet Mall.
 Prominent hotels adjacent to the mall include the Westin, The Four Seasons, and the Marquette.

 Over the years, Nicollet Mall has seen the closing of several national clothing brands, including Polo Ralph Lauren and Cole Haan, which was its only store in the Twin Cities.
 Cole Haan relocated to the Galleria in Edina.
 Additional closures included Gap, Banana Republic, Men's Wearhouse, Nordstrom Rack, and Marshalls.
 The Macy's downtown location was the division headquarters of Macy's North from 2006 to 2008 before it was integrated into Macy's East headquartered in New York City.
 Since 2000, the century-old local menswear store Hubert White has operated in the IDS Center, selling upscale men's clothing, mainly by Ermenegildo Zegna.